NACG Holiday Toolkit: Supporting Grieving Children During the Season of Family

 Always remember to take care of yourself.
 Give yourself a break, surround yourself with a strong support system, and take time to recharge.
 Remember you have to take care of yourself first so that you can take care of others around you.

 The holidays will look different without your loved one.
 Do only what you can – it’s OK to change how you celebrate.
 Do only as much as you can manage comfortably.

-The staff of the National Alliance for Grieving Children would like to thank the following organizations and individuals who contributed ideas and/or activities for this toolkit:
+The staff of the National Alliance for Children's Grief would like to thank the following organizations and individuals who contributed ideas and/or activities for this toolkit:

 C. Michael Bowman, PhD, MD, Professor Emeritus, Med Univ S Carolina